Lover I Don't Have to Love Lyrics

 Said I liked your shoes

-You said, "Thanks, can I follow you?"
+You said "Thanks, can I follow you?"

 So it's up the stairs

-And out of view, no prying eyes
+And out the aim of prying eyes

 I poured some wine

-I asked your name, you asked the time
+I asked your name

-Your hands are on me
+Your hands on me

 Pressing hard against your jeans